-Opinions articles are typically relatively short (2000-2500 words), and this is useful, as often a succinct argument is more effective when it is free of excessive documentation (which can make a "Report").
+Opinons articles are typically relatively short (2000-2500 words), and this is useful, as often a succinct argument is more effective when it is free of excessive documentation (which can make a "Report").
+However, where appropriate, the digitization of Academic Notes allows for longer, well-argued "Viewpoints"

-2.6.
+2.7.
 Perspectives

-Perspective articles point to recent and noteworthy work, whether technical. technological or scientific, but authors should not focus on their own work.
+Perspective articles point to recent and noteworthy work, whether technical, technological or scientific, but authors should not focus on their own work.
 Such articles may contextualize recent results, show their intrinsic importance, or point out their relevance to other disciplines.
 These papers should be novel and not simply summarize published work.
 They can be requested by the editors, or submitted spontaneously.
 These articles inform a wide readership of exciting scientific developments in the authors' area of expertise.
 Other appropriate topics include discussions of methods, books, or meeting highlights (see corresponding sections).

-A Perspective article, presenting the author's views and ideas about current research or other topics of interest to scientists, should be concise. and well show a new and original view of existing problems, fundamental concepts, or current notions, propose and support a new hypothesis, or discuss the implications of a recently implemented innovation.
+A Perspective article, presenting the author's views and ideas about current research or other topics of interest to scientists, should be concise, and well show a new and original view of existing problems, fundamental concepts, or current notions, propose and support a new hypothesis, or discuss the implications of a recently implemented innovation.
 Perspective articles may focus on current advances and future directions on a topic, and may include original data as well as personal opinion.
-Note that the same writing guidelines as "Opinions" apply to these pieces.
+Note that the same writing guidelines as for "Opinions" and "Viewpoints" apply to these pieces.